-Bus lanes are defined by a link attribute (see Section 2.5.2).
+Bus lanes are defined by a link attribute.
+(See Section 2.5.2.)
 To test the model response to bus lanes, a special parameter was created to override bus lane settings, effectively disabling the link attribute.
-There are many more bus lanes coded in the LRTP network, so this test was done with the LRTP Highway and Transit Projects as a reference scenario.
-A comparison of these two scenarios is available in the Bus Lane Sensitivity Test report.

 Removing bus lanes shifts trips from transit and nonmotorized modes to auto modes.
 The nonmotorized mode shift is due to the increased auto speed making auto modes more attractive.
 VMT and VHT both increase slightly along with emissions, these being regional values, it is expected that a local analysis would show a larger change.
-Interestingly, the magnitude of emissions increase is similar to the emissions decrease seen in the Transit Fare Reduction scenario.